Code

 Camp Preview

-Students build the pieces behind a real streaming platform and see how servers, interfaces, and devices work together to deliver media across a network.
+This is Journeys+.
+This is a real video streaming platform where apps, servers, and devices work together to stream media across a live network.

 Inside the Curriculum